dwrobel/flatcam/README.md

 - finished the GUI layout for the Calibrate Excellon Tool
 - start working on QRCode Tool - not working yet
 - start working on QRCode Tool - serching for alternatives
+- QRCode Tool - a SVG object is generated and plotted on screen having the QRCode data
+- fixed an import error in Distance Tool

 21.10.2019